sfernana/FCCDIRAC/README.md

 [LCD tutorial](http://lcd-data.web.cern.ch/lcd-data/doc/HeadFirstTalk.pdf)

-### b - Setting up ILCDIRAC environment
+### b - Setting up DIRAC environment

-ILCDIRAC is  an  extension/instance of  the DIRAC framework, it is  built  on  top  of  the  workflow  API  from Dirac.
+ILCDirac is the  extension/instance of  the DIRAC framework for ILC VO, it is  built  on  top  of  the  workflow  API  from Dirac.

-ILCDIRAC offers a set of applications used in the LC community and 14 applications are  currently  supported  natively by ILCDIRAC.
+It offers a set of applications used in the LC community and 14 applications are currently supported.

 Among  them  are  :

 -	SLIC and Mokka (detector  simulation  frameworks  based  on Geant4)
 -	Marlin and org.lcsim (reconstruction and analysis frameworks)
--	Monte Carlo generators (Whizard,Pythia) and ROOT
+-	Monte Carlo generators (Whizard, Pythia) and ROOT

 Here are the minimum requirements if you want to continue this tutorial :

 -	a computer running Linux or MacOS X
 -	a working version of Python (v2.4 minimum)
 -	to be able to install some software on your computer

 As you guess, DIRAC works in client-server architecture.

-ILCDIRAC servers are running somewhere while users submit their jobs through a local client which relays jobs to the servers.
+ILCDirac servers are running somewhere while users submit their jobs through a local client which relays jobs to the servers.

 At the end of this tutorial, you will be able from your seat to run a job on a machine located at the other side of the planet without paying attention about **WHERE** or **HOW** it works, all this thanks to the GRID infrastructure and Abstraction layer built by DIRAC.

-In order to use ILCDIRAC, you need first to get the ILCDIRAC client.
+In order to use ILCDirac, you need first to get the client.

-ILCDIRAC client is already installed on AFS/CVMFS, you can follow the instructions here :
+The client is already installed on AFS/CVMFS, you can follow the instructions here :

 [CLIC twiki tutorial](https://twiki.cern.ch/twiki/bin/view/CLIC/IlcdiracEnvironment#Using_a_pre_existing_installatio)

-Indeed, you only have to source a script and configure ILCDIRAC client using a proxy and your Grid certificate.
+Indeed, you only have to set the environment and configure the client with the proxy and the GRID certificate.

-If you do not have access to AFS neither CVMFS, you can install ILCDIRAC client locally.
+If you do not have access to AFS neither CVMFS, you can download and install the client locally.

 The following installation is scpecific to ILC VO but it is quite similar to the general procedure.
 Installation scripts (e.g. **ilcdirac-install.sh**) and cfg files (e.g. **defaults-ILCDIRAC.cfg**) may differ according to your VO.

 This client is composed of a set of commands which allows you to manage your jobs as well as your data.

-ILCDIRAC client requires your certificate in a specific format, you need to convert your GRID certificate from p12 format (as you exported it from your browser) to PEM format.
+ILCDirac client requires your certificate in a specific format, you need to convert your GRID certificate from p12 format (as you exported it from your browser) to PEM format.

 But don't worry, the client has already a tool for that :D (**dirac-cert-convert.sh**).

-It will store your converted certificate to your **.globus** directory.
+It will store your converted certificate to the **.globus** directory.

-Here are the instructions of how to install ILCDIRAC client and configure it with your GRID certificate (even the certificate conversion is included, no need to make it before):
+Here are the instructions of how to install the client and configure it with your GRID certificate (even the certificate conversion is included, no need to make it before):

+#### DIRAC environment

-If you want to use the pre existing installation skip step 1 and execute step 22 instead of step 2.
+If you want to use the client of AFS/CVMFS skip step 1 and execute step 22 instead of step 2.

 ```